Performing Regular Tech SEO Checks with SE Ranking

 A while back, I wrote a post about the regular technical SEO tasks that should be conducted on a routine basis.
 That included fixing errors, finding and removing low-quality content, improving speed, and more.
-Although these tasks can be completed using a variety of tools, in this post, I want to walk through how we can do each of these tasks using SE Ranking’s audit tool.
+Although these tasks can be completed using a variety of tools, in this post, I want to walk through how we can do each of these tasks and, more generally improve the website’s technical structure, using SE Ranking’s audit tool.

-Quick side note: I’d not used SE Ranking before this trial but after the trial, I’m impressed with what the tool has to offer as was the rest of the team at Elementive.
-Is it perfect?
-I’d argue no SEO tool is or can be perfect because SEO is far too complex.
-However, SE Ranking has some very good features and that’s what prompted me to write this post to highlight some of those features.
+Quick side note: I’d not used SE Ranking before this trial but after the trial, I’m impressed with what the tool has to offer.
+SE Ranking has some very good features and that’s what prompted me to write this post to highlight some of those features.
 I’d suggest you give SE Ranking a try if you haven’t already and see what all it has to offer.

 SE Ranking Setup & Starting the Audit